Healthdirect Free Australian health advice you can count on.

 • cover your mouth and nose when coughing or sneezing

 Consider having the flu vaccine each year and keep up to date with your COVID-19 vaccinations.
-Also consider other vaccinations such as whooping cough and pneumonia.
-You should discuss these with your doctor.
+Ask your doctor about other vaccinations that help prevent respiratory conditions such as whooping cough and pneumonia.

 Learn more here about the development and quality assurance of healthdirect content.